 Much has changed in the 45 years since FTP was invented—especially concerns about security and confidentiality.
-Predating the Internet as we know it today, FTP was not designed to transfer files securely—and when companies use it to send files that contain Personally Identifiable Information (PII) or patient data, compliance goes out the window.
+Predating the Internet as we know it today, File Transfer Protocol was not designed to transfer files securely—and when companies use it to send files that contain Personally Identifiable Information (PII) or patient data, compliance goes out the window.
 Some processes have been around so long, they too predate the rise of industry compliance requirements.
 But FTP is open to many types of attacks, and with username and password credentials sent in clear text, it’s not difficult for a hacker to extract that information and get access to an entire server filled with corporate data.
 It is difficult to blame FTP for this oversight, however—in 1971, two computers communicating was an incredible feat in itself and security was most likely not top of mind.

 Ease of Use

 FTP is primarily an IT tool.
-Many IT pros still like to run FTP in command line mode—and they take pride in managing their servers through text commands—but for the average knowledge worker, FTP can be overly technical and cumbersome to use.
+Many IT pros still like to run FTP in command line mode—and they take pride in managing their servers through text commands—but for the average knowledge worker, File Transfer Protocol can be overly technical and cumbersome to use.
 FTP client software can help—but it’s simply an overlay that simplifies usability but doesn’t increase the security or reduce the manual management of an FTP server.
 An oft-heard complaint by FTP administrators is managing users and their credentials as well as knowing which files should be saved on the server and which files can be deleted.
 This leads to extremely bloated FTP servers that get worse over time.
 As people come and go, files on the FTP server continue to accumulate.

 An additional concern with FTP and its difficulty for end users is the likelihood that people will look for something simpler—a consumer file-sharing service for example—that does not meet their company’s compliance requirements.
 As end users demand better and easier tools, the challenge companies will face is the ability to provide a simple and secure solution.